Contributor Guide 🙇

 Feel free to suggest changes to the content in a Pull Request.

 This repository is automatically converted into a website with Jekyll and GitHub pages, so make sure that every file you contribute is valid MarkDown.
-If you want to you can also build and preview the website locally before you make a Pull Request.
+If you want to you can also build and preview the website locally before making a Pull Request.

 As per the content governance guide Pull Requests can only be merged into